dvdkouril/chromatin-n-out/README.md

     - [ ] multiple selections: each spawning a new tree
 - [ ] add 3D model rendering (probably threejs as baseline)
     - [x] include some basic threejs scene
-    - [ ] connect the shown 3D with selection widgets
+    - [x] connect the shown 3D with selection widgets
+    - [ ] tube representation
 - [ ] non-uniform, interactive and fluid layouting of 3D+widget